SSShogunn/SpiceSafari/README.md

-# Recipe App
+# SpiceSafari

-A web application for managing and exploring recipes, built with React and MongoDB.
+A web application for managing and exploring spice-rich recipes, built with React and MongoDB.

+## Features

+- **User Authentication**: Users can register and log in to manage their recipes.
+- **Recipe Sharing**: Share your unique recipes with the community.
+- **Recipe Search**: Explore recipes online through an external API.

 ## Installation